Chapter 3 : Tricks and Treats, But Mostly Tricks

 “And to think that all those times I could have taken points away from Slytherin,” said Remus.
 “I should have done, especially after that horrifying display of green and silver in our common room.
 I should have known it was you.”

 Remus walked with me through the shop, and we talked about other entertaining ways to make Filch angry, including pranks, loud singing, and chasing his cat Mrs Woodhouse – which Remus informed me was especially entertaining while wearing an Invisibility Cloak.
-As we paid for our purchases, Remus said, “We should have an Annoy Filch championship.
+As we paid for our merchandise, Remus said, “We should have a prank competition.
 Whoever does the best pranks and doesn’t get caught wins.”
 He had a mischievous glint in his eyes that I had never seen before; usually it was James and Sirius who came up with the terrible ideas.
 But maybe Remus was the mastermind behind their good ideas.

 “Why in Merlin’s name are you a prefect?”
 I asked.
 “Oddly enough, I thought prefects were supposed to stop this kind of behaviour.
 Dumbledore must have been insane to think you’d maintain order in the school.”